 There is a problem that arises as you become more and more immersed in Pre-Raphaelite art: it is quite hard to stick to a small, select group of favorites.
 I think I love them all.
 I wonder if I am losing my ability to be discerning.

-I have noticed that my feelings about paintings seem to shuffle and shift around.
+My feelings about paintings seem to shuffle and shift around.
 There are my main favorites, the ones that first drew me in and spoke to me in the early days when I first discovered the Pre-Raphaelite world.
 Then there are others that I’ve seen a million times and not paid much attention to, until one day they leap out at me and I am captured.

 Today, I love Pandora by Dante Gabriel Rossetti.
 Not these Pandoras: